 Distributions from Traditional IRAs prior to age 59½ are subject to a 10% penalty, in addition to applicable federal and state taxes.
 Under the following circumstances, you may be able to avoid the penalty on early withdrawals:

-- distributions for a first time home purchase
+- Distributions for a first time home purchase

-- paying for higher education expenses
+- Paying for higher education expenses

-- paying for medical expenses
+- Paying for medical expenses

-- if you separate from service
+- Separated from service

 - And finally…… ESTABLISHING A SERIES OF SUBSTANTIALLY EQUAL PERIODIC PAYMENTS

 Q: What age can you withdraw from a 401(k) without penalty?